samyaklondhe/Jenkins_LogAuto_Backup/README.md

-# Task 4 - Automated Jenkins Job Triggered by Access Log Size
+Automated Jenkins Job Triggered by Access Log Size

 ## Overview
 Automates log file management by triggering a Jenkins job when the log exceeds 1GB.